yuchencong/yuchencong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-I am a master's student in Health Data Science at Juntendo University, supervised by Prof. Ryutaro Himeno and Prof. Zhe Sun.
-I am also a research assistant in the Tensor Learning Team at RIKEN AIP, supervised by Dr. Chao Li.
+I am a master's student in Health Data Science at Juntendo University, supervised by **Prof. Ryutaro Himeno and Prof. Zhe Sun**.
+I am also a research assistant in the Tensor Learning Team at RIKEN AIP, supervised by **Dr. Chao Li**.
 My research focuses on tensor-network-based probabilistic modeling, score-based variational inference, and quantum-inspired machine learning.
 I am particularly interested in using structured tensor representations to approximate high-dimensional probability distributions and improve the scalability of probabilistic inference.
 Previously, I received my B.Eng. in Computer Science and Technology from Qilu University of Technology.
 My technical background includes Python, PyTorch, C++, Linux, and high-performance computing environments.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->